 Why do you need one?

 Bitcoin wallets are useful because they provide you with a valid Bitcoin address.
 Without a trusted address that only you have access to, you won’t be able to receive Bitcoin securely.
 And while you can store your Bitcoin on an exchange, you should have a personal wallet for larger sums.
-This is because exchanges are often unstable: in 2019 the Canadian company, Einstein Exchange collapsed despite owing customers $16 million.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
-Get started and we'll build you a personalized investment portfolio in a matter of minutes.
+This is because exchanges are often unstable: in 2019 the Canadian company, Einstein Exchange collapsed despite owing customers $16 million.Buy and sell Bitcoin and Ethereum with $0 commission.
+Sign up for first access.

 That’s why, for instance, crypto enthusiasts worldwide celebrate #ProofOfKeys day, an annual event on January 3 where everyone is encouraged to withdraw their funds from the exchange to a wallet they control, to bring to light the fact that exchanges often aren’t so trustworthy or reliable.
 Since Bitcoin is a relatively new invention, regulation surrounding exchanges is still developing, and the remaining gaps threaten customers’ security. #ProofOfKeys day asks people to question whether the exchange they’re holding their Bitcoins on is solvent and to remind everyone of the dictum popularised by Bitcoin expert Andreas Antonopoulos: “not your keys, not your Bitcoin.”